stereobooster/cra-webworker-example/README.md

  - mapbox can decide to continue to use Browserify + Webworkify and generate single file e.g. `require('../../source/worker.webworker');` will be transformed to `window.URL.createObjectURL(new WebWorkify(require('../../source/worker'), {bare: true}));` behind the scene.
  - or in case of [react-map-gl](https://github.com/uber/react-map-gl) + CRA, webpack can be instructed to generate URLs

+## TODO

+- How to instruct webpack to generate URLs for `require('*.webworker')` in node folder and generate corresponding files to web folder.
+- Change ESLint settings to suport `self` keyword in webworkers
+- Test how import works in `*.webworker` file